 Providing these options should be something each long distance provider should follow.
 Adding the last option of letting users pay per usage is extremely great considering that the customer will be in control of how much he or she chooses to spend.
 The versatility of Worldline is something we definitely hope to see in other long distance calling providers.

 The question that remains is whether or not the calling rates to individual countries is economically feasible with the pay per usage plan.
 Phone Power is a well-known and prominent long-distance provider that offers great international calling rates.
 Phone Power allows customers to dial Pakistan for 3.3 cents per minute while WorldLine allows its customers to dial Pakistan for 7.7 cents per minute.
 However, this difference is made up for in the world plan considering Phone Power charges $24.95 per month for their world plan.

 In terms of long-distance dialing, you can’t really go wrong with Worldline.
 They offer a variety of plans for you to choose from and it all depends on how much your actual usage is.
 For heavy users, the world plan Worldline offers could be the perfect combination of pricing and service quality.
 For light, to average users, the pay per minute plan also has much to offer.
-As always though, is better to shop around, as savings are just one click away!
+As always though, GoneVoIP suggests shopping around, as savings are just a click away!

 |Area Code Selection:|

 |Toll Free Numbers:|